-On the Partitioning tab of Table Editor, you can manipulate table partitions and subpartitions.
+On the Partitioning tab of Table Editor you can manipulate table partitions and subpartitions.

 Current table partitions and subpartitions are shown in the Partitions tree.
-To remove a partition or a subpartition just select its node in the tree and click the Remove button, or click Remove from its shortcut menu.
+To remove a partition or a subpartition just select its node in the tree and click the Remove button, or click Remove on its shortcut menu.
 To change a partition name, select a partition in the tree and edit its name in the Name text box.

 For hash partitioning you can add each partition manually or set their count.
 To add a partition, click the Add button.

 To add an item to the list, type the value in the box and click Add.
 To delete an item, select it in the list and click Delete.
-To finish editing click OK to apply changes.
+To finish editing, click OK to apply changes.
 Values count must be equal to partitioning key columns count.
 When using range partitioning, records, having partitioning key values up to the first partition’s values inclusive maps to the first partition.
 Record maps to n-th partition if record has partitioning key value more than (n-1)-th partition border value and less or equal than n-th partition border value.
 If partitioning key consists of several columns, database uses the next value only when previous values cannot uniquely identify the partition to store record in.

 Each value must correspond to the partitioning key column and they must have the same type.
 First value must be greater or equal than the first value of previous partition.
 If the first values are equal than the second value must be greater or equal than the second value of previous partition and so on.
 All values of different partitions cannot be equal, so if partitioning key contains only one column, the value of current must be greater than the value of previous partition.
 When adding new partition to existing partitioned table this rule must be kept too.
 The MAXVALUE keyword can be used for the partitions to set its boundaries to the maximum possible value of the corresponding partitioning key column type.